ceejbot/galls-law/one-shot.md

 * couchdb's replication is awesome
 * didn't have to implement auth
 * got away with storing package tarballs as couch attachments
+* worked for a longer time than we deserved

 ---